-We show generated 3D images as well as normalized disparity below.
-Our method is capable of training on and then generating examples from the full ImageNet dataset of 1.2 million training images and 1000 classes.
+Below are generated 3D images accompanied by normalized disparity.
+Our method is capable of training on and generating examples from the full ImageNet dataset, which includes 1.2 million training images spanning 1000 classes.

-We show results from manipulating real images to generate novel views.
-Our model achieves good reconstruction at the canonical viewpoint and plausible novel views.
+Here, we present results that manipulate real images to generate novel views.
+Our model achieves high-quality reconstruction at the canonical viewpoint along with plausible novel views.

-Our Stage 1 can convert a single RGB input image into a NeRF, and then render novel views while manipulating adding objects.
-The only input to the model is a single unposed RGB image which is unseen during training.
-The NeRF is created without any optimization in a single forward pass of our network.
-Still, the reconstructed scene has plausible geometry, occlusion, and disoccluded pixels.
+Stage 1 can convert a single RGB input image into a NeRF, and then render novel views while adding objects.
+The model requires only a single unposed RGB image (unseen during training) to create a NeRF in one forward pass.
+The resulting scene exhibits plausible geometry, occlusion, and disocclusion.

 Original Image

-Our model also achieves good performance on CompCars.
+Our model also demonstrates strong performance on the CompCars dataset.

-Our Stage 1 can convert compute two NeRFs from two RGB images, and then interpolate between them.
-Vector-quantized models do not guarantee high quality interpolation, and achieving high-quality semantically aware interpolation is a direction for future work.
+Stage 1 computes two NeRFs from two RGB images and interpolates between them.
+Note that while vector-quantized models do not inherently guarantee high-quality interpolation, semantically aware interpolation remains a promising area for future research.

 Interpolation

-Our depth loss constraints the NeRF disparity to lie close to the pseudo-GT disparity in a pointwise fashion.
-It supervises the pointwise volumetric rendering weights rather than the accumulated disparity.
-Below we see the affect of training with a depth loss on the accumulated disparity (left) versus our depth loss on the pointwise volumetric rendering weights (right).
+Our depth loss constrains the NeRF disparity to closely match the pseudo-ground truth disparity on a pointwise basis.
+This supervision focuses on the pointwise volumetric rendering weights rather than the accumulated disparity.
+The images below illustrate the effect of training with a depth loss on accumulated disparity (left) versus our pointwise depth loss (right).

 @InProceedings{vq3d,